 currency.
 Whether we like it or not, that's how some people spoke – so it's only realistic that the odd fictional character should have spoken like that too.
 Tackling racism is one thing.
 Pretending racism never existed is another.

 BBC programme about 1984 battle at Sikh temple generates personal abuse aimed at presenter

 A BBC News presenter has been subjected to a deluge of personal abuse after fronting a documentary about one of the most controversial events in recent Indian history.

 Singh, chairman of the Council of Sikh Temples, said many viewers were angered that the BBC showed him [Bhindranwale] looking like Bin Laden .
 He said: They used pictures of him wearing a turban and holding a gun.
-To someone
+To someone who doesn't know

 BBC staff say they have been forced to spend hours vetting preschool children's series and classical music concerts for sex, violence and inappropriate language under idiotic compliance rules introduced after the Jonathan Ross scandal.

 taff have told The Sunday Telegraph that his legacy is a

 burdensome bureaucracy which stifles creativity while being unlikely to prevent further incidents.

 Under the enhanced compliance procedures, which apply to most pre-recorded programmes, every second of material to be broadcast must